Ivans-Labs/DataHinge/README.md

 # DataHinge-CLI

 DataHinge-CLI is a command-line interface (CLI) tool that makes it easy to gather data from many sources, manage and also process data files.
-Whether you need to clean up messy datasets, extract specific information, or transform data into a different format.
+I built it for myself but would like to share it with the world.

-## Features
+## Ideas

 -   Easy-to-use CLI interface for managing data files
 -   Multiple reloadable modules for common data processing tasks